Who a Fractional Head of Logistics Is For

 This Is A Good Fit If

-Fractional logistics leadership is a strong fit for organizations that:
+A Fractional Head of Logistics is a strong fit for organizations that:

 Are typically under ~500 employees

-Do not have a full-time Logistics Manager, Director, or VP
+Do not have a Manager, Director, or VP that manage logistics exclusively

 Do not have significant logistics optimization initiatives or a long-term logistics strategy